 Why Literature is essential to Learning

-So it’s not rocket science to realize that one of the easiest things you can do today to make your kids’ learning stick is to read more high-quality literature.
+Therefore, it’s not rocket science to realize that one of the easiest things you can do today to make your kids’ learning stick is to read more high-quality literature.

 Not only will great books make your homeschooling more enjoyable.
 But research consistently shows how important literature is to education.
 Keep reading to find out why!

 Note that this post contains affiliate links to books we’ve loved!
 If you buy one of these books using the link we’ve provided, we might make a few cents per book, at no extra cost to you.
-But we thank you from the bottom of our hearts for your support!Â
+But we thank you from the bottom of our hearts for your support!

 Why is Literature Essential to Learning?

-By the way, when I’m talking about excellent literature, I’m not referring to textbooks.
-Instead, I’m talking about “real” books.
+Instead of textbooks, I’m talking about what many call “real” books.
 High-quality literature that’s full of ideas and information.
-These kinds of books are often called living books.
-Living books are written by authors with a passion for their subjects.
+These kinds of books are often called living books—books written by authors with a passion for their subjects.
 They are the kinds of books that will capture the imaginations of your students.

 Reading great literature is essential to students of all ages, but vital during the high school years.
-It’s at this age that your students discover the concept of “authors’ bias.”
-With the right literature curriculum, your high schoolers will learn to be critical thinkers of what they read, watch, and listen to.
+It’s at this age that you’ll help your students discover the concept of “authors’ bias.”
+With the right literature curriculum, your high schoolers will learn to be critical thinkers of what they read, watch, and listen to.Â

 More Reasons Why Literature is Essential